Averaging on the Bures-Wasserstein manifold: dimension-free convergence of gradient descent: Proofs for geometric medians

-Of course, it is likely that analyzing smoothed Riemannian gradient descent directly for the non-centered case could produce sharper results (in particular, with a dependence on $\kappa$ rather than $\bs\kappa$), but this simple approach already gives dimension-free convergence rates for the Bures-Wasserstein geometric median.
+Of course, it is likely that analyzing smoothed Riemannian gradient descent directly for the non-centered case could produce sharper results, but this simple approach already gives dimension-free convergence rates for the Bures--Wasserstein geometric median.